Ruby, Don't Take Your Love to Town: The First Edition version

 Kenny Rogers and the First Edition enjoyed success with the hits "Just Dropped In (To See What Condition My Condition Was In)" and "But You Know I Love You," and Rogers wanted to take his group more into a country music direction in 1969.
 They recorded their version of the song in a single take in June 1968, with Kenny Rogers singing the lead.
-Rogers version ends with his spoken plea: "For God's sake, turn around".
+Rogers version ends with his spoken plea: "For God's sake(s), turn around".
 The record became an international hit for them in 1969, reaching number two in the UK Singles Chart and staying in the top ten for 12 weeks.
 In the United States, it reached number six on the Billboard Hot 100 and number 39 on the country chart.

 In 1977 Rogers was performing solo after the First Edition disbanded in early 1976.
 He made re-recordings of this and a number of other First Edition hits for his greatest hits package Ten Years of Gold.
 It was later issued in the UK as The Kenny Rogers Singles Album.
 Ten Years of Gold topped the US country charts under that title, and it was just as successful in the United Kingdom.